NLnetLabs/unbound-manual/source/topics/privacy/aggressive-nsec.rst

 and will generate yet another query with again a NODATA answer as result.

 In this example the ``example.net`` zone is DNSSEC signed.
-This means the absence of these records need to be proven using NSEC (next secure) records.
+This means the absence of these records need to be proven using NSEC records.
 NSEC records indicate which types exist for a name and which names exist in a zone.
 NSEC records have a cryptographic signature which make them tamper proof.
 By knowing the existing record and types in a zone, a DNSSEC validator can prove